 There is no evidence of an association between beta-carotene intake, especially from fruits and vegetables, and increased risk of osteoporosis.
 Current evidence points to a possible association with vitamin A as retinol only.
 If you have specific questions regarding your intake of vitamin A and risk of osteoporosis, discuss this information with your physician or other qualified healthcare provider to determine what's best for your personal health.

-What are the health risks of too much vitamin A?
+Health risks of too much vitamin A

 Hypervitaminosis A refers to high storage levels of vitamin A in the body that can lead to toxic symptoms.
 There are four major adverse effects of hypervitaminosis A: birth defects, liver abnormalities, reduced bone mineral density that may result in osteoporosis (see the previous section), and central nervous system disorders.